13061051/google-translate-server/README.md

 translate
 =========

-A local server can be used as a local translate server, using `translate.google.cn` as backend.
+A local server can be used as a local translate server, using [https://translate.google.cn/translate_a/single](https://translate.google.cn/translate_a/single) as backend.

 Build and Run
 -------------